cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport.md

 $ starport scaffold chain github.com/alice/chain
 ```

-The scaffolding will take some time.
-After the scaffolding you will have a folder `chain`.
+The scaffolding takes some time as it generates the source code for a fully functional ready-to-use blockchain.
+After the chain is scaffolded, you have a folder `chain`.

-In it you will see that we have
+The `chain` folder contains a number of generated files and directories that make up the structure of a Cosmos SDK blockchain:

-  - a folder for the application called `app`,
+  - A folder for the application called `app`
-  - a folder for the commands called `cmd`,
+  - A folder for the commands called `cmd`
-  - a folder for the protobuff definitions called `proto`,
+  - A folder for the protobuff definitions called `proto`
-  - a folder for the UI called `vue`, see [Vue.js](https://vuejs.org/).
+  - A folder for the UI called `vue`, see [Vue.js](https://vuejs.org/)

 You can observe in the code following lines: